micronaut-projects/presentations/jbcnconf-2019.md

 # Agenda

 * Challenges Facing Java and Software in General
-* Serverless vs. Traditional Models
+* Microservces and Serverless vs. Traditional Models
-* Emerging Solutions (Micronaut and GraalVM)
+* Micronaut Demos!
-* Demos!
+* Q & A!

 ----